byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Z-Score:** Z-score is a statistical measure that tells how far a data point is from the mean in terms of standard deviations.
 Outliers are often identified as points with Z-scores greater than 2.5 or less than -2.5.
   - **Mahalanobis Distance:** Mahalanobis distance measures the distance between a point and a distribution, considering the correlation among variables.
 Outliers can be identified as points with a Mahalanobis distance that exceeds a certain threshold.

-​	<u>In all methods, You can chooses detection outliers by a meta column, and a meta to handle the outliers.</u>
+​	<u>In all methods, You can choose detection outliers by a meta column, and a meta to handle the outliers.</u>

 - **Outliers Imputation:**